MDR1 In Dogs: Symptoms, Genetic Testing & More

 Barley the dog with Wisdom Panel DNA kit

 Getting your dog tested for MDR1 can shed light on whether he has this genetic mutation.
-It’s best to seek veterinary advice if you’re considering testing your dog for the MDR1 gene mutation.
+It’s best to seek veterinary advice if you’re considering an MDR1 test for dogs to identify this gene mutation.
 Your vet may be able to give your dog a DNA test to screen for MDR1.
 This commonly involves a simple swab from the inside of your dog’s cheek.

 What Drugs Should My Dog Avoid If He Tests Positive For The MDR1 Gene Mutation?